-Variable Rate Notes with a multiplier or other leverage factor.
+Variable Rate Notes with a multiplier or other leverage factor may be subject to volatility.

 Notes with variable interest rates can be volatile investments.
 If they are structured to include multipliers or other leverage factors, or caps or floors, or any combination of those features or other similar related features, their market values may be even more volatile than those for securities that do not include those features.